Hotel owners, collectors

 From vans and glass display cases with plants to televisions - the kika store in Linz-Urfahr was dismantled into 422 items.
 The virtual hammer fell at the online auction on February 10, and the auctioned items were collected three days later.
 Tractors with trailers, mini vans and even an articulated lorry were parked in the now deserted customer parking lots, which were used to transport the sometimes heavy and bulky freight away.

-Interest in the items is high, reports Lehner.
+The interest in the items is great, reports Lehner.
 Nevertheless, there will be subsequent auctions at individual locations.
 "Because we didn't find a buyer the first time or we forgot to inventory something," says the 49-year-old, while people around him reach for their tools to dismantle shelves and make them ready for transport.

 Equipment for hotels and the garden